Table of Contents

 A complete blood count is indicated in all patients with Graves’ disease to get a baseline.
-Anti-thyroid therapy is known to cause agranulocytosis in a few patients, and it is important to differentiate between Graves’ disease induced mild leukopenia and anti-thyroid therapy-induced agranulocytosis.
+Anti-thyroid therapy is known to cause agranulocytosis in a few patients, and it is important to differentiate between mild leukopenia induced by Graves’ disease and agranulocytosis induced by anti-thyroid therapy.

-Nuclear imaging is rarely performed in children with Graves’ disease, as the condition can be diagnosed clinically and biochemically.
+Nuclear imaging is rarely performed in children with Graves’ disease because the condition can be diagnosed clinically and biochemically.

 Treatment of Hyperthyroidism in Children